-Individual or company name Acek Desarrollo y Gestión Industrial, S.L.
+Individual or company name

+Acek Desarrollo y Gestión Industrial, S.L.

 Acek Desarrollo y Gestión Industrial, S.L., controls and has a 75% participation in the capital of Gestamp 2020, S.L.
-It is also the holder of 50.10% of the share capital and voting rights of Gestamp Automoción, S.A.
-Furthermore, Acek Desarrollo y Gestión Industrial, S.L., holds a 19.69% direct share in the capital of Gestamp Automoción, S.A.
+It is also the holder of 50.10% of the share capital and voting rights of the Company.
+Furthermore, Acek Desarrollo y Gestión Industrial, S.L., holds a 19.69% direct share in the capital of the Company.
 Therefore, Acek Desarrollo y Gestión Industrial, S.L., controls 69.79% of the voting rights of the Company.